deadlock-api/steam-vent/README.md

 ## State

-While the project is still incomplete, the most forms of authenticating to steam are implemented and you can send requests for the protobuf definitions included in the project.
+Most forms of authenticating to steam are implemented, and you can send requests for using protobufs that are either packaged by the project or that you bring yourself.

+While the api isn't fully stable yet, it's unlikely to receive major changes at this point.

 - [x] Anonymous sessions
 - [x] Password Authentication